krzysdabro/kubernetes-website/content/en/docs/tasks/administer-cluster/encrypt-data.md

 that controls how API data is encrypted in etcd.
 An example configuration is provided below.

-## Understanding the encryption at rest configuration.
+## Understanding the encryption at rest configuration

 ```yaml
 apiVersion: apiserver.config.k8s.io/v1